 - Condo buildings that fully comply with state requirements and are in good condition.
 Units that need substantial repairs may be eligible for an FHA 203K loan.

 - Minimum of two dwelling units in the condo development

 - Detached, semi-detached, high-rise (with or without an elevator), mid-rise, walk-up, or manufactured condominiums

 - Be aware of the FHA Amendatory Clause

 How long does it take to get FHA approval for a condo?

 According to HUD, parties that are interested in applying to have their condo project qualify for FHA insurance must submit all the information required to the FHA Homeownership Center (HOC).

-Processing time can take up to 30 days from the date HOC receives the package, but is subject to change based on the number of applications that are in processing and the HOC resources available at the time.
+Processing can take up to 30 days from the date HOC receives the package, but this is subject to change based on the number of applications being processed and the HOC resources available at the time.